awuctl/licensing-stuff/product-keys.md

 The keycutter tool was written looking at that patent, the KeyInfo tool and poking Windows a bit (a lot).
 No one bothered with keys for Office and Visual Studio but they work in pretty much exactly the same way.

+The tool can be used to make Windows, Office and Visual Studio keys.
+Visual Studio does this fully offline so no extra check beyond the validity of the key is done at all.

 ## Structure

 The key is just a huge 128-bit bitfield encoded in base24 (`BCDFGHJKMPQRTVWXY2346789`) where the `N` character's **position** signifies the least significant base24 word of the key.